New Size – Homemade Crane Plans

 Maximizing For Utility

 • Third, if you need an overhanging gantry, you can counterbalance the other end, and use the free end to lift.
 (Please note, lift capacity is drastically less for an overhanging end load.
-Also, you must block the end so your trolley won’t roll off, and counterbalance the other end.)
+Also, you must block the end so your trolley will not roll off, and counterbalance the other end.)
 As far as we know, this is a feature NO OTHER CRANE HAS!
 (Probably because it requires you, as the user, to have good judgment).

 The crane disassembles easily by removing the bolts connecting the top beam to the legs.
-The upper legs can also pull out — all of which makes it easy to manage and the crane is quite portable.
+The upper legs can also pull out – all of which makes it easy to manage and the crane is quite portable.
+Mobile to roll around the garage, and portable to put in the truck.

 Update: